|Nutrition Facts (per serving)|

 - 2 tablespoons cachaça, rum, or water

 - 1 tablespoon corn starch

 - 1 tablespoon chile pepper paste or 1/2 teaspoon hot pepper sauce (optional, to taste)

 - 1/4 cup chopped green onions

-- Add the beef and mix well.
+Add the beef and mix well.
 Loosely cover with plastic wrap.
-Marinate beef in the refrigerator for 6-8 hours or overnight.
+Marinate beef in the refrigerator for 6 to 8 hours or overnight.

-- Add the tomato paste, green pepper, sliced onions, and oregano, and continue to cook for 1-2 minutes more.
+Add the tomato paste, green pepper, sliced onions, and oregano, and continue to cook for 1 to 2 minutes more.

-- Add the browned beef back to the skillet along with the beef bouillon and 1-2 cups of water, or enough to just cover the beef (or use beef stock instead of bouillon and water).
-Reduce heat to low, cover, and simmer beef for 1-2 hours, or until beef is tender enough to be shredded with a fork.
+Add the browned beef back to the skillet along with the beef bouillon and 1 to 2 cups of water, or enough to just cover the beef (or use beef stock instead of bouillon and water).
+Reduce heat to low, cover, and simmer beef for 1 to 2 hours, or until beef is tender enough to be shredded with a fork.

 In a small bowl, whisk together the cachaça (or rum), cornstarch, and chile pepper paste or hot sauce until the cornstarch is dissolved.
 Add the mixture to beef and stir until sauce has thickened.
 Add capers and green onions and stir.
 Remove from heat.